Sequential Monte Carlo Methods in the nimble R Package: Programming SMC algorithms in nimble

 \section{Programming SMC algorithms in \pkg{nimble}}

-In this section, we demonstrate how \pkg{nimble} can be used to program model-generic SMC algorithms, that is, algorithms that can be applied to any state-space model written in \proglang{BUGS}.
-We will not cover every detail of nimbleFunction programming, but rather wish to show how algorithms are expressed compactly in high-level code that gets compiled via C++.
+In this section, we show how \pkg{nimble}'s SMC algorithms are implemented as \code{nimbleFunction}s, a high-level system for programming model-generic algorithms.
+We will not cover every detail of programming in \pkg{nimble}, but rather we wish to show how algorithms are expressed compactly in high-level code that gets compiled via C++.
 This will allow other programmers to quickly adapt our functions for their own needs.
-For a more detailed discussion of nimbleFunction programming, see \citet{devalpine16} or Chapter 9 of \citet{nimble-manual:2016}.
+For a more detailed discussion of \code{nimbleFunction} programming, see \citet{devalpine16} or Section IV of the \pkg{nimble} User Manual \citep{nimble-manual}.

 We demonstrate programming in \pkg{nimble} by providing code for a bootstrap filtering algorithm.
 Note that the code shown below is simpler than the actual implementation of the bootstrap filter available in \pkg{nimble} through the \code{buildBootstrapFilter} function.
-However, this demonstration code is indeed a fully functional bootstrap filter -- the bootstrap filter included in the \pkg{nimble} package simply has more customization options than the demonstration algorithm provided here.
+However, this demonstration code is indeed a fully functional bootstrap filter.
+The bootstrap filter included in the \pkg{nimble} package simply has more customization options, and can handle somewhat more complicated models, than the demonstration algorithm provided here.

-Each function written in \pkg{nimble} has two different types of code: \code{setup} code and \code{run} code.
-When a function is called in \pkg{nimble}, the \code{setup} code is evaluated first. \code{setup} code is written in \proglang{R} and is primarily used to extract model information for later use in the \code{run} code.
-After \code{setup} code has been used to prepare the algorithm, \code{run} code is executed. \code{run} code is written in the \pkg{nimble} DSL, which allows the code to be compiled into \proglang{C++}, in turn providing efficient execution of an algorithm's computations. \code{run} code can make use of objects created in the \code{setup} code.
+\pkg{nimble} programming uses two-stage evaluation defined by a \code{nimbleFunction}, which has two different types of code: \code{setup} code and \code{run} code.
+When a \code{nimbleFunction} is called, the \code{setup} code is evaluated first. \code{setup} code is written in \proglang{R} and is primarily used to extract model information for later use in the \code{run} code.
+The purpose of extracting model information is to specialize the algorithm to a particular model.
+After \code{setup} code has been run once, the \code{run} code can be executed many times. \code{run} code is written in the \pkg{nimble} domain-specific language (DSL) for hierarchical model algorithms, which allows the code to be compiled into \proglang{C++}, in turn providing efficient execution of an algorithm's computations. \code{run} code can make use of objects created in the \code{setup} code.